The practice of real estate law requires a substantive understanding of:

-The transfer tax applies only to transfers made by way of a deed, and generally does not apply to economic changes in ownership resulting from equity transfers by the title-holding entity.
+The transfer tax applies only to transfers conveyed by way of a deed, and generally does not apply to economic changes in ownership resulting from equity transfers by the title-holding entity.
 Some local jurisdictions, however, require that notice of an equity transfer be given to the local taxing authorities; this notice may trigger a reassessment of the value of the property in the year following the equity transfer, resulting in an increase in annual taxation.

 See 2.6 Important Areas of Law for Foreign Investors.

 Acquisition of commercial real estate is generally financed by mortgage lenders, who may be either institutional lenders or private equity funds; by way of JV investment; or some combination of the foregoing.
 In addition, mezzanine financing is becoming more common and may be used in conjunction with the more traditional mortgage loan.
 Many loans of income-producing property are structured to the rating agency requirements for inclusion in a commercial mortgage-backed loan package.